 The Cyprus Visa (Investment Permanent Residency Program), called Category F Cyprus visa, is the most popular and most attractive to foreign investors.
-It compares the most favorable among all other investments immigration programs offered by other countries.
+It compares the most favorable among all other investment immigration programs offered by other countries.

 1. MINIMUM ANNUAL INCOME OF €30,000

 The applicant must prove that he has at his disposal a secured minimum annual income of €30.000, from sources other than employment in Cyprus.
 The required income of €30.000 could derive from salaries of employment abroad and not in Cyprus, pensions, stock shares, rents, etc. The necessary minimum annual income is increased by €5.000 for each dependent person.